huwenqing0606/Nonlinear-Optimization-in-Machine-Learning/7-Optimization-Generalization/readme.md

 7. Optimization and Generalization

-Use the following different tensorflow optimizers to train the MINIST dataset
+Use the following different tensorflow optimizers to train the MNIST dataset

 (1) class AdadeltaOptimizer: Optimizer that implements the Adadelta algorithm.